 Policy, Billing, and Subscription Inquiries.

 Customers frequently ask about invoice details, plan limits, upgrade paths, or refund policies.
 AI can handle the bulk of these by instantly surfacing your documented billing policies and answering direct questions.
-If a customer needs a sensitive action performed—like
+If a customer needs a sensitive action performed, like a refund or a complex account change, the AI smoothly escalates the case to your finance or success team.

 What an Automated Support Workflow Looks Like